siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 	body_gyro_y_train.txt		body_gyro_y_test.txt
 	body_gyro_z_train.txt		body_gyro_z_test.txt

-- A 561-feature vector with time and frequency domain variables.
+3. A 561-feature vector with time and frequency domain variables.
   See Part 3a) Training Data and
       Part 4a) Test Data

-- Its activity label.
+4. Its activity label.
   See Part 3b) Training Activities and
       Part 4b) Test Activities

-- An identifier of the subject who carried out the experiment.
+5. An identifier of the subject who carried out the experiment.
   See Part 3c) Training Subjects and
       Part 4c) Test Subjects.

-Part 1:	Activities
+'Part 1: Activities'
 	- List the activities measured in the experiment.
 	Location: ./UCI HAR Dataset
 File: activity_labels.txt
 Observations: 6
 Variables: 2

-Part 2:	Features
+'Part 2: Features'
 	- List of all features measured in the experiment.
 	Location: ./UCI HAR Dataset
 File: features.txt